Special Interest Groups (SIG)

 Hand Therapy is the art and science of rehabilitation of the upper extremity.
 For further information or to join HTNZ, contact email@example.com

 New Zealand Manipulative Physiotherapists Association (NZMPA)

-The NZMPA is a special interest group of the New Zealand Society of Physiotherapists.
+The NZMPA is a special interest group of Physiotherapy New Zealand (PNZ).
 Its role is to provide post-graduate education and standard setting in manipulative physiotherapy.
 For further information or to join NZMPA visit their website.

 The Neurology group is a dynamic and pro-active special interest group concerned with all aspects of physiotherapy related to the needs of neurologically impaired adults and their relatives and carers.
 For information on NSIG.

 Occupational health physiotherapists provide assessment and rehabilitation to assist the injured worker back to their job or to enable them to remain at work.

 As people age, maintaining movement and independence can become increasingly difficult.

 The Physiotherapy Acupuncture Association of New Zealand (PAANZ)